ahotchkin/ahotchkin.github.io/_posts/2020-04-06-await_what.markdown

 }
 ```

 Like I said, all of this code works as it should and provides a relatively seamless experience for the user.
 However, there are some drawbacks.
 While this code isn’t terribly complex, it has the potential to be if you were to continue chaining more instances of `then()`.
 That could result in confusing nesting and more code than necessary.
-Even though my code is separated into different files and methods, I’ve chained multiple instances of `then()` to each fetch request.
+Even though my code is separated into different files and functions, I’ve chained multiple instances of `then()` to each fetch request.
 While you can chain `then()` as many times as you want, it's better if you can avoid doing so.
 One of the problems you may run into, aside from having code that is somewhat difficult to follow, is that if your program throws an error it will not tell you exactly where it is coming from.
 Speaking of errors, remember how I said I didn’t include any code to handle errors when from using `then()` should there be any?
 It's something I definitely should have included, but it would result in more chaining.

 I was about halfway through my project when I learned there was a much better way to handle `Promise`s.